Idea-Maker-Agency/wplite/docs/components/accordion/README.md

 # Accordion

-A reusable HTML accordion component to standardize list rendering, improve maintainability, and ensure consistent styling and functionality across the project.
+A reusable HTML accordion component to standardize container rendering, improve maintainability, and ensure consistent styling and functionality across the project.

 ## Usage